frasnym/daily-automation/README.md

-# Daily Login Automation
+# Daily Automation

-This service will help to login to specific website daily.
+This service automates the process of logging into specific websites daily.

-## List of Website
+## Features

-- Login
+- Automatically log in to [jamtangan.com/matchwatch](https://jamtangan.com) to earn points.
-  - jamtangan.com (matchwatch)
+- Fetch match results from [manutd.com](https://www.manutd.com/en/Matches) to check if Manchester United won.

-## Tools
+## Tools Used

-- Scheduler: Github Actions
+- **Scheduler**: GitHub Actions
-- Scraper: Selenium
+- **Scraper**: Selenium

-## TODO
+## Tasks

-- Update README every 1 month to keep automation running
+- Regularly update the README file every month to maintain automation functionality.